Indicator catalogue

 Droughts

 Droughts are prolonged periods of abnormal dry conditions.
 By impacting crop systems, livestock, and water availability, droughts particularly drive risks to food security, and water security, among other things.
-This indicator captures the total number of months a grid cell has been in drought condition over the past 12 months.
+This indicator measures the drought status in a grid cell over the past 12 months by combining the count of months in drought condition with the drought severity in the respective month.

 Climate » Current extreme events